weeksie/pfa.nyc/web/static/markdown/how-does-it-work.md

 ----

 <footnotes>
   <a id="except" name="except" href="#except-back">* Emergency optimizations or very short projects may not follow this process.
-These kinds of projects can be as short as a few hours or days and require little in the way of discovery.</a>
+These kinds of projects are often as brief as a few hours or days and require little in the way of discovery.</a>
 </footnotes>